Lezeper/documents-db/README.md

 ##### Search
-				GET	   /api/s/q/:keyword?	- find all questions by keyword and need GET	   /api/s/d/:keyword?	- find all documents by keyword and need
+				GET	   /api/s/q/:keyword?	- find all questions by keyword and need GET	   /api/s/d/:keyword?	- find all documents by keyword and need GET    /api/s/all/:keyword? - find all by keyword and need
 ##### User
 				GET    /api/user     		- find all user
                 GET    /api/user/:id      	- find specific user